department-of-veterans-affairs/caseflow-efolder/README.md

 ## First Time Development Setup

-You'll need Ruby 2.3.0, Postgres, and Redis if you don't have them.
+You'll need Ruby 2.3.0, Postgres, Redis, and ImageMagick 6.7.8-9 if you don't have them.

 > $ rbenv install 2.3.0

 > $ brew install postgresql

 > $ brew install redis

+> $ brew install imagemagick

 You may want to have Redis and Postgres run on startup.
 Let brew tell you how to do that: